benmvp/slides/2017/reactsf/react-exposed.md

 NOTES:
 - However, this results in an error saying you have to wrap in an enclosing tag
+- Literally one of the first things you learn/experience in React
 - We'll talk about why that is in a sec, but lets look at another issue...

 /////